shr1th1k/OfferC1t1/README.md

 Run the following npm command for required installations:

-* npm install -g typescript gulp-cli
-* npm install -g typings
+* npm install
-* npm install --save-dev gulp gulp-typescript
+* npm install gulp-cli

 To run the project: